Total Drama Island: Episode finale variations

 For every season, the show's producers create two alternate endings for the final episode, such that the winner seen in one country's broadcasts is the runner-up in other countries (and vice versa) where the show airs.
-Owen is the original winner in Canada, but he is also shown as the winner in Australia, Bulgaria, Croatia, Denmark, France, Hungary, Ireland, Israel, Italy, Latin America (Cartoon Network), the Middle East, the Netherlands, New Zealand, the Philippines, Portugal, Russia, Serbia, Singapore, Spain, South Africa, Turkey, United Kingdom, and the United States.
-Gwen is the original runner-up in Canada, but she is also the winner in Finland, Japan, Latin America (Boomerang and TBS), Norway, Poland, Romania and Sweden.
+Owen is the original winner in Canada, but he is also the winner in Australia, Brazil, Bulgaria, Croatia, Denmark, France, Hungary, India, Indonesia, Ireland, Israel, Italy, Latin America (Cartoon Network), the Middle East, the Netherlands, New Zealand, the Philippines, Poland (Netflix), Portugal, Russia, Serbia, Singapore, Spain, South Africa, Turkey, United Kingdom, and the United States.
+Gwen is the original runner-up in Canada, but she is shown as the winner in Brazil (Boomerang and TBS), Latin America (Boomerang and TBS), Norway, Poland, Romania and Sweden.

 Characters

 The primary cast of Total Drama Island.